Mohitha1514/rag-document-chatbot/README.md

-# rag-document-chatbot
+# RAG Document Chatbot

-RAG Chatbot using Hugging Face, FAISS &amp; Gradio
+A Retrieval-Augmented Generation chatbot using Hugging Face, FAISS & Gradio.

+## Run locally
+See README in the repo.